-- Check if you are elegible for garden waste vouchers
+- Check if you are eligible for garden waste disposal days.

-- Book in a bundled garden waste collection, drop it off at the garden waste centre or apply for a permit to burn to clear out your garden waste.
+- Book in a bundled branches collection or apply for a permit to burn to clear out your garden waste.

 - Identify whether the landscaping or architectural features of your house increase its risk of ignition.
 Read the Wye River case study researched by the CSIRO, which highlights vulnerabilities that can lead to the loss of a house during a fire.

 - If you own vacant land you are required to ensure it stays bushfire safe.
 Learn how to prepare your vacant land for summer.